 Shore and staff assignments include Flag Aide to the 53rd Chief of Naval Personnel, a tour at the Navy Personnel Command in Millington, Tennessee as the Helicopter Sea Assignments Officer, and a Pentagon tour as Military Assistant to the Assistant Secretary of Defense for International Security Affairs within the Office of the Secretary of Defense for Policy.
 In October 2019, Captain Chaney reported for duty as Commander, Fleet Logistics Multi-Mission Wing.

 Captain Chaney attended the United States Naval War College in Newport, Rhode Island, completing his Phase I Joint Professional Military Education, and earning a Master’s degree in National Security and strategic Studies.

 He has accumulated over 2,000 flight hours in various aircraft to include the H-46, H-60, and MV-22.
 His personal awards include the Defense Meritorious Service, Medal Meritorious Service Medal (2), Strike/Flight Air Medal, the Navy and Marine Corps Commendation Medal (4), the Army Commendation Medal, and Navy and Marine Corps Achievement Medal and several unit, campaign and service awards.

-Retired Senior Advisor
+Senior Retired Advisor

 Captain Cromartie received his commission in December 1983, upon completion of Aviation Officer Candidate School in Pensacola, Florida.
 He holds a Bachelor of Science degree from the University of Maryland, a Master of Business Administration (MBA) degree from the University of West Florida, and a Master of Science degree from the Naval Postgraduate School.
 He completed Executive Education Programs at the Massachusetts Institute of Technology and the University of Virginia’s Darden School of Business.
 He is a graduate of the Navy Fighter Weapons School (TOPGUN).